ipChrisLee/bjtu-simd-proj/README.md

 docker/build-image.sh
 docker/run-container.sh
 ```

+WARNING: YOU SHOULD RUN SCRIPTS IN `docker` IN THE ROOT OF THE PROJECT!

 Then you can attach your ide to container (for vscode, use `ms-vscode-remote.remote-containers` is preferred).
 Code folder is mounted at `/code` inside container.